Keats/kickstart/README.md

 # kickstart

 A CLI tool to easily get a new project up and running by using pre-made templates.
 This is a slightly more powerful version of an equivalent tool in Python, [cookiecutter](https://github.com/audreyr/cookiecutter).
+It is an alternative to NodeJS projects such as [Yeoman](https://yeoman.io/) or [Slush](https://github.com/slushjs/slush).

 [![Crates.io](https://img.shields.io/crates/v/kickstart.svg)](https://crates.io/crates/kickstart)